run-ai/docs/docs/Administrator/Miscellaneous-/Launch-Workloads-using-Rancher-User-Interface.md

 <li>Each workload must be annotated with a project name and will receive resources according to the defined quota for the project and the currently running Workloads</li>
 </ul>
 </li></ul>
-&nbsp;

-## Using Rancher to Launch Workloads&nbsp;
+## Using Rancher to Launch Workloads

 *

-    Using your browser, navigate to Rancher&nbsp;
+    Using your browser, navigate to Rancher

 *